GloryRunner/Space-Force-Rocket/README.md

 # Space-Force-Rocket
-A rocket I scripted for USAF's Space Force.
-Still actively developing it.
+A rocket I'm developing for USAF's Space Force.
+Still lots to work on.